StoboxTechnologies/Stobox_STV2_Security_Token/README.md

-# STV2 Stobox Security Token V2
+# Stobox STV2 Standard Security Token
-Stobox Ecosystem Security Token
+Stobox Ecosystem Security Token Standards

 ## STV2 Security Token is a smart contract that is created and represents a security token issued on a particular blockchain network.